 The remote finder sound can be changed in the Settings menu on your Roku player.

-- Press on your remote to open the main screen.
+- Press the Home button on your Roku remote .

 - Scroll up or down and select Settings.

 - Select Change remote finder sound.

 - As you move up and down the list of sounds, remain on a selection for a moment to hear a sample played on your TV speakers.
 When you want to change the remote finder sound, press the OK button and the new sound will be downloaded to your Roku remote.